shellspec/shellspec/README.md

 ```

-shellspec supports to improve readability *language chains* like chai.js.
+Shellspec supports *language chains* like [chai.js](https://www.chaijs.com/).
-It is only improve readability, does not any effect the expectation.
+It only improves readability, does not affect the expectation:

 * a
 * an
 * as
 * the

-The following two sentences are the same meaning.
+The following two sentences have the same meaning:

 ```
 The first word of second line of output should valid number